 The number of servings from each food grouping may differ for a person with diabetes, based on his or her recommended treatment plan, diabetic goals, calorie intake, and lifestyle.
 There are many tools available to help you follow a diabetes meal plan, including ChooseMyPlate.gov, exchange lists, and carbohydrate counting.
-Always consult your health care provider or RD for dietary recommendations and daily physical exercise requirements for your situation.
+Always talk with your health care provider or RD for dietary recommendations and daily physical exercise requirements for your situation.

 Grains provide the body with energy, vitamins, minerals, and fiber.
 Although filled with carbohydrates that raise blood sugar levels quickly, grains are essential to a healthy diet.
-Grains are divided into two subgroups, whole grains and refined grains.
+Grains are divided into 2 subgroups, whole grains and refined grains.
 Examples of grains include:

 Vegetables contain vitamins and minerals essential to the body.
-Some vegetables also contain fiber.
+Many vegetables also contain fiber.
 Because they are low in calories when eaten raw or cooked, people with diabetes are encouraged to eat plenty of vegetables.
-However, people with diabetes still need to count carbohydrates when they eat vegetables, because even nonstarchy vegetables contain some carbohydrates.
+However, people with diabetes may still need to count carbohydrates when they eat vegetables, because even nonstarchy vegetables contain some carbohydrates.

 Milk and yogurt

 Fat-free and low-fat milk and yogurt provide energy, protein, calcium, vitamins, and minerals.
-Fat-free milk or yogurts also are good foods to treat low blood sugar levels, since they contain the same amount of carbohydrates as one serving of fruit or starch.
+Fat-free milk or yogurts also are good foods to treat low blood sugar levels, since they contain the same amount of carbohydrates as 1 serving of fruit or starch.

 Fats and oils